 - Good-Times Montage: In the episode's final act, after Fry and Leela's wedding, we are treated to a montage of their married life together in a universe that is otherwise frozen in time, as they visit Niagara Falls, the jungle, the Arctic, the beach (at which they walk across the ocean), and Paris, all set to Fryderyk Chopin's Etude in E major, Op.10, No.3.

 - "Groundhog Day" Loop: Fry endlessly repeats the same ten seconds of his fall, and then after Fry accidentally drops the time button and Leela gets it, the last ten seconds of his own life.
+The ending implies the whole series to be this as when the Professor presses the reset button, "Space Pilot 3000" immediately starts to play.

 - Grow Old with Me: With time frozen around them Fry and Leela grow into old age together.